Broccoli: Nutrition Facts, Health Benefits, And Weight Loss

 You can make broccoli the shining star of a recipe or, conversely, use the recipe to mask the taste of the broccoli, depending on your preferences.
 It goes great in soups and stews, mixed with eggs, in quiches, in casseroles, and really, anywhere else that you can think of.
 Adding broccoli to your diet definitely isn’t difficult at all.
 The best broccoli recipes listed here…

-This vegetable is chock full of important vitamins and nutrients, and one of its most important is vitamin K. Vitamin K can help the body to more easily absorb calcium, which can reduce the risk of kidney stones and help to protect bone health.
+This vegetable is full of important vitamins and nutrients, and one of the most important is vitamin K. Vitamin K can help the body absorb calcium more easily, which can reduce the risk of kidney stones and help protect bone health.

-Strong, healthy bones are very important throughout life, and especially during those periods where you’re hitting the gym, so eat up!
-As you can see, broccoli is a great addition to your diet plan, so start adding it to your plate today.
+Strong, healthy bones are very important throughout life, and especially during those times when you're hitting the gym, so eat up!
+As you can see, broccoli is an important addition to your diet plan, so start adding it to your plate today.